-Why study maths and statistics online?
+Why study data science, maths and statistics online?
 In short, because it's convenient and effective.

 - University degrees with a major or minor in maths or statistics are available fully online.